Twisted duality for embedded graphs: The transition polynomial

 or equivalently,

-where $G^*$ is the Euler-Poincare dual of $G$ and $W_m^*$ is the weight system that derives from exchanging the order of $\alpha_v$ and $\beta_v$ in the weight system at each vertex (\emph{i.e.} take $\Gamma = \delta(E(G))$ in Definition~\ref{permute weights}).
-This led to a new duality result for the topological Tutte polynomial, also in~\cite{ES2, ES}.
-We are now able to extend this Euler-Poincare duality to a full twisted duality property for the topological transition polynomial.
+where $G^*$ is the geometric dual of $G$ and $W_m^*$ is the weight system that derives from exchanging the order of $\alpha_v$ and $\beta_v$ in the weight system at each vertex (\emph{i.e.} take $\Gamma = \delta(E(G))$ in Definition~\ref{permute weights}).
+This led to a new duality result for the topological Tutte polynomial in~\cite{ES}.

+We are now able to extend this geometric duality to a full twisted duality property for the topological transition polynomial.
 This twisted duality relation says that the topological transition polynomial of the medial graph of $G$ is the same as that of the medial graph of any of the twisted duals, provided the weight system is appropriately permuted.
-We will apply this twisted duality relation in the subsequent sections to derive new duality properties for the Penrose and topological Tutte polynomials.
+We apply this twisted duality relation to derive new duality properties for the Penrose and topological Tutte polynomials in \cite{E-MMc} and \cite{E-MMd}.

 \begin{theorem} Let $G$ be an embedded graph with embedded medial graph $G_m$, and let $\Gamma = \prod^6_{i=1}{\g_i(A_i)}$ where the $A_i$'s partition $E(G)$, and the $\g_i$'s are the six elements of $\fG$.
 Then,